gvwilson/12-design/README.md

 2. Organize your source files in the way your build system expects so that those tools can do their job.

-3. Handle errors rather than catching and discarding them [Nakshatri2016].

-4. Use a logging library rather than `print` commands to report what your program is doing and any errors it has encountered.
+3. Use a logging library rather than `print` commands to report what your program is doing and any errors it has encountered.
 Logging libraries allow you to enable and disable certain categories of messages selectively.
 This is very useful during development, but